gdsbook/book/notebooks/06_spatial_autocorrelation.md

 moran.I
 ```

 The other bit of information we will extract from Moran's I relates to statistical inference: how likely is the pattern we observe in the map and Moran's I captures in its value to be generated by an entirely random process?
 If we considered the same variable but shuffled its locations randomly, would we obtain a map with similar characteristics?
-To obtain insight into these questions, PySAL performs a simulation and returns a measure of certainty about how likely it is to obtain a pattern like the one we observe under a spatially random process.
+To obtain insight into these questions, `esda` performs a simulation and returns a measure of certainty about how likely it is to obtain a pattern like the one we observe under a spatially random process.
 This is summarized in the `p_sim` attribute:

 ```python
 moran.p_sim